 Maxine was keen to give back to St Elizabeth Hospice even before she started to use the services.

 She volunteered to speak at the annual Midnight Walk fundraising event.
 Maxine was the first-ever patient-speaker who addressed the 1,400-strong crowd at ITFC and shared with them some of her experiences.
 Her audience listened attentively and many of them found strength from her words to help them around the more difficult moments of the course.

 She explained, most powerfully, what it is like to have St Elizabeth Hospice to turn to for care and support.
-Click here to watch the video.
+Watch the video of Maxine’s speech.